JBEI/edd/docs/Use_Cases.md

    based either on inspection of the line/assay definitions and meta-data, or on selective filtering of the plot.
 Common/anticipated use cases at JBEI are:

-    1. **SBML export:** SBML is a standard format used to describe metabolic networks.
-SBML's purpose is to model organism metabolisms, so it has applications outside of Synthetic Biology.
-EDD's support for the format is evolving along with the standard.
-    2. **CSV export:** for a variety of other uses, including custom analysis.
+    1. **CSV export:** for a variety of other uses, including custom analysis.
 Common analysis tools are: Excel, R, MatLab, or iPython notebooks.
-    3. **REST API export:** for consumption by advanced users with more specific needs, by the EDD GUI, or by other software.
+    2. **REST API export:** for consumption by advanced users with more specific needs, by the EDD GUI, or by other software.
 This is partly available in the current version of EDD, but needs additional work and documentation.